 Nature lovers and

-Here’s a list of 7 unforgettable experiences to enjoy during your Patagonia itinerary.
+Here’s a list of 7 Patagonia highlights to add to your Patagonia itinerary.

 Tens of thousands of these irresistibly cute black-and-white guys call the small island in the Strait of Magellan their summer home.
 They come here each year at the beginning of Austral summer to breed.